 Our division is developing computer-assisted methods for interpreting complex genomic and other biological data as well as methods for modeling and simulation of biological processes.
 Major activities include the development of integrated bioinformatics approaches for the interpretation and management of cancer genome and clinical data, the application of state-of-the-art technologies in automated live-cell imaging and image analysis, experimental and theoretical systems biology approaches addressing key cellular mechanisms and their distortions in cancer cells as well as the development of new synthetic biology tools to manipulate cellular processes.

 Overarching aim is the development of new insights linking alterations in cancer or other diseased cells with biological functions in order to find new potential targets for improved diagnostics and treatment.
+To achieve this, the eilslabs are actively contributing to DKFZ-HIPO, the Heidelberg Center for Personalized Oncology, which is co-directed by Roland Eils.

-Nine research groups are part of the eilslabs:
+Eight research groups are part of the eilslabs:

 |Biomedical Computer Vision headed by Karl Rohr|